Skip to main content

 Your adult son lives with you and counts as a non dependant.

-The DWP must not make the deduction if you, your partner or your non dependant get any of the following disability benefits:
+The DWP must not reduce your housing element if you, your partner or your non dependant get any of the following disability benefits:

 • attendance allowance